 To use our GPX file in OsmAnd it needs to be placed in the tracks folder of this app.
 The settings screen of OsmAnd will tell you where its data storage folder is (on my phone /media/sdcard0/maps/osmand as I moved it to the sd card to fit map downloads).

 You can copy the file in a number of manners, Bluetooth, USB cable or using the Android FileTransfer app (best plan for Mac users).

-As you can see, this plan isn’t quite as straight forward as a proper SatNav, but it’s a hell of a lot cheaper.
+As you can see, this plan isn’t quite as straightforward as a proper SatNav, but it’s a hell of a lot cheaper.
 I have had the OsmAnd app crash a few times, so I’m still on the lookout for something better.
-Nonetheless, the first half of this guide to create the KML and GPX route files should still apply regardless of your choice of the phone app.
+Nonetheless, the first half of this guide to creating the KML and GPX route files should still apply regardless of your choice of phone app.